-Where the retaking of an offender is based on a violation of the conditions of supervision in the receiving state and such violation is likely to form the basis for revocation of parole or probation in the sending state, the following additional considerations may apply:
+Where the retaking of an offender is based on a violation of the conditions of supervision in the receiving state and such violation is likely to form the basis for revocation of community supervision in the sending state, the following additional considerations may apply:

 The retaking of an offender by a sending state based on alleged violations of the conditions of supervision in a receiving state or other state present particularly complex issues.
 As noted, the ICAOS provides that states may enter another state and retake an offender at any time.
 Where the sending state intends to use the alleged violations as grounds for revoking supervised release and/or supervision in the community, officials in the receiving state must be particularly cautious to ensure that a proper record is developed and that the offender’s due process rights have been protected.
 Offenders have a right under Morrissey and Gagnon not to have their liberty interests – however limited – revoked arbitrarily.
 State officials must establish some grounds for revocation.
 Therefore, if violations that occur in a state other than the sending state will form the basis of revocation, the offender is entitled to a more robust due process hearing that may be very similar to the revocation proceeding itself.
 However, even this statement must be qualified.